driftphp/demo/README.md

 > SERVER_PORT=8000
 > WEBSOCKET_PORT=1234

+You might encounter some troubles.
+Since this docker-compose definition file works with some external images, some pieces could not work as expected due to some cache problems.
+Make sure that you run this demo from the scratch and not from cached containers and volumes.

 ## The architecture

 Please.
 Keep reading a bit more in order to understand how this application is